josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 > The software is provided "as is," without warranty of any kind.
 The authors are not liable for any damages or issues
 > that may arise from its use.

-For more details, refer to the full license text included in the [LICENSE](LICENSE) file.
+For more details, refer to the full license text included in the [LICENSE](LICENSE.md) file.

 ---

 # Contributing

 We warmly welcome contributions to this open-source project!
 Whether you're here to report issues, propose enhancements, or contribute directly to the codebase, your help is greatly appreciated.
-Below are some ways you can get involved:

-## Reporting Issues

-If you encounter a bug, experience unexpected behavior, or have suggestions for improvement, feel free to open an issue.
-Please include as much detail as possible, such as:

-- Steps to reproduce the problem
-- Your environment (e.g., OS, software version)
-- Any relevant logs or screenshots

-## Proposing Improvements

-Have an idea for a new feature or enhancement?
-Open an issue with a clear description of your proposal and why you think it would benefit the project.

-## Contributing Code

-You can directly contribute to the project by:

-- Fixing bugs
-- Adding new features
-- Improving existing functionality
-- Enhancing documentation

-To contribute code:

-1. Fork the repository.
-2. Create a new branch for your changes.
-3. Make your changes and commit them with clear and concise messages.
-4. Submit a pull request for review.

-Feel free to discuss your ideas or changes in an issue or pull request to align with the project's goals.
+For more details, refer to the [CONTRIBUTING](CONTRIBUTING.md) file.

 ## Translations